AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.6 Initial_Condition aspect is equivalent to an assertion located at the very end of the package's body
+      :Trace Unit: 7.1.6 DS Initial_Condition aspect is equivalent to an assertion located at the very end of the package's body

 .. centered:: **Verification Rules**